peterhardy22/terraform_sandbox/README.md

 - terraform init : Initializes a configuration directory and downloads and installs the providers defined in the configuration.
     - Output prints out names of the files modified, if any.
+    -  -upgrade flag will upgrade all providers to the latest version consistent within the version constraints specified in the configuration.

 - terraform login : Logs into Terraform Cloud account via API key.
     - Rerun terraform init command to intialize the backend.